-- 1) To protect the Greenbelt areas within the Parish from unsuitable development. - 2) To protect the green and leafy appearance of the neighbourhood area, the distinct character of our Parish and minimise the impact of development on the natural and built environment. - 3) To conserve the character of the St. James' Church Conservation Area. - 4) To ensure high quality design and construction in both residential and non residential development. - 5) To ensure adequate parking is provided for all new developments - 6) To retain the sites in our area which currently provide jobs in their present use and provide sustainable employment opportunities for those who live within it.
+- 1) To protect the Greenbelt areas within the Parish from unsuitable development. - 2) To protect the green and leafy appearance of the neighbourhood area, the distinct character of our Parish and minimise the impact of development on the natural and built environment. - 3) To preserve and enhance the character of the St. James' Church Conservation Area and its setting. - 4) To ensure high quality design and construction in both residential and non residential development. - 5) To ensure adequate parking is provided for all new developments - 6) To retain the sites in our area which currently provide jobs in their present use and provide sustainable employment opportunities for those who live within it.